Abortion pill could be pulled off market by Texas lawsuit

 “It could have an immediate impact on the country,” said Mini Timmaraju, president of NARAL Pro-Choice America.
 “In some ways this is a backdoor ban on abortion.”

-On Friday, a group of 22 Democratic-led states stepped into the case, saying the consequences of reversing the approval could be “nothing short of catastrophic.”
+On Friday, a group of 22 Democratic-led states weighed in, saying the consequences of reversing the approval could be “nothing short of catastrophic.
+A similar-sized group of Republican states also filed briefs supporting the reversal, saying the ability to order pills by mail undermines their laws banning abortion.

 U.S. District Judge Matthew Kacsmaryk has not indicated exactly when or how he will rule, but groups like Timmaraju’s have been preparing for a possible decision shortly after a Feb.
 24 filing deadline.
 There is scant precedent for a lone judge overruling the FDA’s scientific decisions.
 A swift appeal of any ruling is likely.